 The answer to this inquiry is not limited to the responsibilities of the deceased attorney's spouse, but extends to those of the administrator or executor of his or her estate.
 The issue arises in one of two settings; in the first the fiduciary is not an attorney and in the second he or she is.

-If the fiduciary is not an attorney neither the Code of Professional Responsibility nor the other laws governing lawyers apply.
+If the fiduciary is not an attorney neither the Mississippi Rules of Professional Conduct nor the other laws governing lawyers apply.
 Thus, this individual does not come under our jurisdiction and we have no advice that we can offer.
 We hope that the fiduciary would promptly employ an attorney and turn the files over to him or her.

 Of course the client files and case load are assets of the estate and must be treated accordingly.
-The attorney for the fiduciary is subject to the Code of Professional Responsibility and the inquiry has relevance to him or her.
+The attorney for the fiduciary is subject to the Mississippi Rules of Professional Conduct and the inquiry has relevance to him or her.
 The inquiry is also relevant to the fiduciary who is an attorney.

 There is a paucity of authority on this subject.
-It is not dealt with as such by the Code of Professional Responsibility.
+It is not dealt with as such by the Mississippi Rules of Professional Conduct.
 However, common sense can provide a fairly clear route to pursue.

 As soon after the death of the lawyer as is practicable the representative shall give notice of the death to all clients whose files are active, and all courts where suit had been filed.
 This notice must be given by letter or other form of individual communication.
 A newspaper notice is insufficient because the client may not see it.
 While it is possible that the client will not receive a letter, this is far less likely than failure to see a newspaper notice.